microsoft/Dynamics365-Apps-Samples/marketing/DistributeQuickCampaign/README.md

 ### Setup

-1. Checks for t he current version of the org.
+1. Checks for the current version of the org.
 2. The `CreateRequiredRecords` method creates any entity records that this sample requires.
 3. The `CreateAndRetrieveQuickCampaignForQueryExpression` method creates a quick campaign for a set of accounts selected by a query.
-4. The `CreateAndRetrieveQuickCampaignForMarketingList` method creates quick campaign for a given marketing list and retruns the Guid of the quich campaign.
+4. The `CreateAndRetrieveQuickCampaignForMarketingList` method creates quick campaign for a given marketing list and returns the Guid of the quick campaign.

 ### Demonstrate

 1. The `List` method creates the marketing list that is required for the sample.
 2. The `QueryExpression` method constructs a query expression to specify which records quick campaign should include.